asadi80/Code-Quiz/README.md

 # Code Quiz.
-Its a school projact. when you click start quiz, you will be presented question and four answers. i set the timer to 40 .
+Its a school projact.
+when you click start quiz, you will be presented by question and four answers with timer. iset the timer to 40 .
 You have to select the corect answer.
 If you had selected the wrong one  then 10 points will be subtracted from the timer.
-If you answers all the question or the timer reaches zero then you will be oresented with a new window so you can input your intials and your score. after that you can take the quiz againg or you can clear the high scores.
+If you answers all the question  then you will be presented with a new window s you can input your intials and your score. after that you can take the quiz againg or you can clear the high scores.

-also, i added feature to the code. if the timer reach 10 the bacround will change to read.

 ## User Story.
 I WANT to take a timed quiz on JavaScript fundamentals that stores high scores